Super-pressure balloon: Applications

 In March 2015, NASA launched a SPB to an altitude of 110000 ft for 32 days from New Zealand and landed it in Australia after a leak was detected.
 This was the first time a SPB was flown for a long duration through the day and night cycle.
 When fully inflated, it was the size of a football stadium.

-Google's Project Loon uses controllable altitude superpressure balloons to achieve flights of over 300 days.
+Alphabet Inc.'s Project Loon used controllable altitude superpressure balloons to achieve flights of over 300 days.

 The SPB TRAVALB-2 surpassed previous Antarctic balloon flights by staying aloft for 149 Days, 3 hours, and 58 minutes after launch from the NASA Long Duration Balloon (LDB) site at LDB Camp, McMurdo Station, Antarctica.
 The operation was supported by National Science Foundation and United States Antarctic Program.
 After the Travalb-1 launch abort, the Travalb-2 lifted off on 29 December 2019 to test NASA balloon trajectory predictions in Antarctica and to study electron losses from Earth's radiation belts.

 The Super-pressure Balloon-borne Imaging Telescope (SuperBIT) is staged for a 30+ day flight from on NASA's SPB system in March 2022.
 Launched from Wānaka, New Zealand, SuperBIT intends to take advantage of day and night cycles made possible by SPB in order to obtain space-quality, diffraction-limited imaging from the stratosphere.

 The Chinese high-altitude balloon that was observed transiting the United States in early 2023 was a superpressure balloon similar in style to the earlier NASA balloons.